What’s it all about?

 For house price information please visit the sold data tab.

-Eating: Beckenham residents are spoilt for culinary options: La Rascasse offers excellent French food and an extensive wine and champagne list, while the Italian fare at both Zi’ Teresa and Pierluigi’s is definitely worth sampling.
+Eating: Beckenham residents are spoilt for culinary options: My Place offers delicious food, drinks and regular music nights, while the Italian fare at Pierluigi’s and Bocca Social are definitely worth sampling.

 Drinking: Pub culture is flourishing in Beckenham, with a number of traditional pubs and gastropubs opening up around the area.
 Two local favourites are the 350 year old The George Inn, which used to be the last coaching inn on the road to London, and The Jolly Woodman, a traditional family run pub.

 - Beckenham High Street has a number of excellent independent shops selling everything from antiques to wedding dresses.
 Bookworms love the friendly staff at Beckenham Books and its regular reading clubs.
 Villagers Fine Sausages meanwhile specialises in traditional and innovatively flavoured sausages made with the finest ingredients.

 - Everything from children’s reading classes to book clubs and computer sessions can be found at Beckenham Library.
 Parking is available at the leisure centre.